 B. If livestock arriving on a transport vehicle appear exhausted or dehydrated, IPP are to ask establishment management whether the truck driver stopped within the preceding 28 hours to provide the animals rest, food, and water.
-If the truck driver or establishment is unwilling to provide information, or if IPP believe the condition of the animals could be the result of being deprived of rest, food, and water for over 28 hours, IPP are to contact the Animal and Plant Health Inspection Service (APHIS), Area Veterinarian-in-Charge, via the meat inspection office.
+If the truck driver or establishment is unwilling to provide information, or if IPP has evidence to support that the animals were deprived of rest, food, and water for over 28 hours, IPP are to contact the Animal and Plant Health Inspection Service (APHIS), Area Veterinarian-in-Charge (AVIC), via their supervisor, so that APHIS can conduct an investigation.